Continually Updated Clinical Reference

 Otitis media

 This condition is marked by fluid in the middle ear space, which may be caused by inflammation of the middle ear lining or inadequate aeration of the middle ear space.
 Otitis media frequently results in flat or up-sloping conductive hearing loss.
-Word recognition usually is excellent when speech is sufficiently loud.
-Onset may be slow or acute.
-With acute onset, otalgia or fever may accompany the condition.
-Without medical intervention, otitis media can lead to mastoiditis, facial paralysis, meningitis, labyrinthitis, or brain abscess.
-Onset can occur at any age, but otitis media is most common in young children.
-Without intervention, the fluid can thicken, and greater hearing loss develops as the middle ear mechanism stiffens.
+Word recognition usually is excellent.
+With acute otitis media, otalgia or fever may accompany the condition.

 Noise-induced hearing loss